top of page

 1. Sealed Sanitary Joints – No Gaps, No Worries

-Our installation process is designed to eliminate areas where moisture or food particles could accumulate.
+Our installation process is crafted to eliminate areas where moisture or food particles could accumulate.

-• All sanitary junctions are sealed during install.
+• All sanitary junctions are sealed during the installation.

-• This approach mimics commercial-grade waterproof detailing and aligns with the intent of G3 for impervious, hygienic junctions.
+• This method mimics commercial-grade waterproof detailing and aligns with the intent of G3 for impervious, hygienic junctions.

-• With no expansion gaps, the risk of contamination is minimised — a key concern for compliance officers.
+• With no expansion gaps, the risk of contamination is minimised, a major concern for compliance officers.

 2. Market-Leading Lacquer Protection – 9 Layers Deep

-One of Marchand’s greatest strengths is our industry-leading 9-layer UV-cured lacquer system — a feature unmatched in the NZ engineered flooring market.
+One of Marchand’s greatest strengths lies in our industry-leading 9-layer UV-cured lacquer system—an unmatched feature in the New Zealand engineered flooring market.

 3. Tight Bond to Substrate – No Movement, No Expansion Gaps

-Marchand’s engineered flooring is glued directly to the substrate during install — board by board.
+Marchand’s engineered flooring is glued directly to the substrate during installation—board by board.

 • This method ensures a tight, seamless fit, with each plank fixed firmly to prevent movement over time.